ethereum/go-ethereum/README.md

 ====================

 ```
-Shared between ethereum and ethereal
+Shared between ethereum and Mist
 -id      Set the custom identifier of the client (shows up on other clients)
 -port    Port on which the server will accept incomming connections
 -upnp    Enable UPnP